I used to have an account on your previous website. Is it still valid?

 What is The Green Glass Company’s return policy?

-I notice variations in the glass set I received?
+I notice variations in the glasses I received?
 Is that normal?

 Why do some of your glasses become extinct?

 We rely on bottles from the waste stream and are subject to their availability and quality.
 Sometimes we experience difficulty procuring certain bottles of sufficient quality in adequate quantity to continue a line of glassware.
 As a result, with great sadness, we must discontinue that particular offering.

 Yes.
 Be thoughtful when placing the wine goblets in the dishwasher to ensure the stems + bases are not able to bump into other items in the dishwasher to avoid potential breakage.
 Broken wine glasses are sad!

 All our glassware have heat resistant prints and can be placed in the dishwasher.
 However, in general, decorations are subject to wear (fading) over the years.
 We therefore recommend placing the decorated glasses in the top rack of the dishwasher and use a mild detergent on a low heat cycle to prolong the life of the decorated glassware.